 The ASI frame is based on the lists of registered factory / units maintained by the Chief Inspector of Factories (CIF) in each State and those maintained by registration authorities in respect of Bidi and Cigar establishments and electricity undertakings.
 The frame is being revised and updated periodically by the Regional Offices of the Field Operations Division of NSO in consultation with the Chief Inspector of Factories in the State.
 At the time of revision, the names of the de-registered factories are removed from the ASI frame and those of the newly registered factories are added.
-For the units selected in the last survey year (in this case 2017-18), relevant fields like Status Code,
+For the units selected in the last survey year (in this case 2018-19), relevant fields like Status Code,

-Frame NIC (4 digit), Employee (Total persons engaged), Address etc. of frame for a given year, say, ASI 2018-19 are auto-updated dynamically based on the information collected during the last survey year.
+Frame industry (NIC 4 digit), Employee (Total persons engaged), Address etc. of frame for a given year, say, ASI 2019-20 are auto-updated dynamically based on the information collected during the last survey year (ASI 2018-19).